sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 In addition to Gemini API costs, running agent will incur cloud costs.
 Please check [Cloud Run Pricing](https://cloud.google.com/run/pricing).

 > ⚠️ **WARNING:**
 > It is not recommended to run the a Cloud Run service with unauthenticated invocations enabled (we do that initially for verification).
 Please follow steps to enable [IAM authentication](https://cloud.google.com/run/docs/authenticating/developers) on your service.
-You ccould also deploy it behind the [Identity Aware Proxy (IAP)](https://cloud.google.com/iap/docs/enabling-cloud-run) - but that is out of scope for this documentation.
+You could also deploy it behind the [Identity Aware Proxy (IAP)](https://cloud.google.com/iap/docs/enabling-cloud-run) - but that is out of scope for this documentation.

 ### Deployment Steps